 As part of the Master of International Business, you will take part in a real-life consulting project with one of our industry partners either in Australia or overseas.
-The overseas consulting project provides an opportunity to participate in a two-week study tour to countries such as Brazil, Chile, India, Malaysia or Vietnam where you will gain first-hand experience conducting business in these countries.
+The overseas consulting project provides an opportunity to participate in a two-week study tour to countries such as Brazil, Chile, India, Malaysia and Vietnam where you will gain first-hand experience conducting business in these countries.

 Evgenia Stancheva, Master of International Business